charliemaiors/charliemaiors.github.io/_posts/2019-05-29-from-omnibus-to-ha.md

 registry_nginx['ssl_certificate'] = "<your-cert>" # Obtained with letsencrypt
 registry_nginx['ssl_certificate_key'] = "<your-cert-key>" # Obtained with letsencrypt
 ```
+## Moving to Cloud

 After a while also my collegues started using the Gitlab instance, so we decided to migrate on our internal IaaS (Openstack) in order to have higher reliability compared to the [Optiplex](optiplex).
 The migration was pretty much straight forward, I've just re-installed the ```gitlab-omnibus``` package, then restored the latest backup, modified the ```gitlab-secrets.json``` file and everything was up and running (IMHO the migration was very easy).
-I've also appreciated the backup mechanism, which relies on a [Chef Cookbook](https://docs.chef.io/cookbooks.html), for its maximum configurability; in fact we decided to move our backups on the Openstack Object Storage (Swift), the backup mechanism relies on [Fog library](https://github.com/fog/fog-openstack) and the configuration was not so easy.
+I've also appreciated the backup mechanism, which relies on a [Chef Cookbook](https://docs.chef.io/cookbooks.html), for its maximum configurability; in fact we decided to move our backups on the Openstack Object Storage (Swift), the backup mechanism relies on [Fog library](https://github.com/fog/fog-openstack) and the configuration was not so easy, but after some tests I've found the square.
 For completeness I will report our configuration (with redacted sensitive values):

 ```ruby
 gitlab_rails['backup_keep_time'] = 604800